Compare Belgium short breaks

 The reader wants cliffs, river, citadel texture, and a clear scenic shape more than a full forest-base weekend.

-Use Dinant as the focused Meuse gateway, then decide whether the trip should stop there or hand off into Ardennes depth.
-Keep the river town compact, leave time for arrival and return, and avoid attaching a second rural valley unless the margin is real.
-Do not make Dinant responsible for every Belgian Ardennes forest, village, castle, and stay-base question.
+A workable plan: Keep the river town compact, leave time for arrival and return, and avoid attaching a second rural valley unless the margin is real.

 One night for nature, castles, and memory